 - Gastric ulcers

 Factors That Influence Placebo Response

-Harvard psychologist Herbert Benson has noted three main factors that that improve the placebo response.
+Harvard psychologist Herbert Benson has noted three main factors that can improve the placebo response:

 - The belief and expectation of the patient.